kcaitech/vextra-core/README.md

 ## Project Overview

 Vextra Core (@kcdesign/data) is a high-performance design tool core library developed by [KCai Technology](https://kcaitech.com), providing underlying data structures and processing capabilities for modern design tools.
-The library supports import and export of various design formats, including complete graphic rendering, style management, editing operations, and more.
+The library supports import and export of various design formats, including complete graphic rendering and more.

 ## Key Features